eighties8/verseword/public/data/README.md

 # Game Data Files

-This directory contains the JSON data files for the Wordseer game.
+This directory contains the JSON data files for the Verseword game.

 ## Required Files